What's your resting heart rate?

 Put your index and middle fingers together, place the fingertips directly under your ear and then slide them down until they're right under your jawbone.
 If you press lightly, you'll feel the pulse.
 This is the carotid artery.
 (Be careful not to put too much pressure on the carotid arteries because they contain baroreceptors, that sense increases in pressure and react by slowing heart rate.)

 Put your index and middle fingers together, place the fingertips on the outside of your opposite wrist, just below the base of your thumb.
 Pressing lightly, you should feel your pulse.
 This is your radial artery.

 You can measure your pulse anywhere on the body where an artery is close to the surface.
 Your elbow has the brachial artery, the femoral artery is in the groin area and you can even feel a pulse by placing your hand directly over the heart.

-Measure your resting heart rate for 5 days in a row.
+Measure your resting heart rate for five days in a row.
 Add them all together and divide by 5.
 The average you come up with is your actual resting heart rate.

 When you're counting beats, make sure it's regular and you're not missing a beat.
 If it seems unusual, take your pulse for a full minute.
-Call your physician if you consistently detect irregularities in your pulse because that can be an indicator of something more serious going wrong.
+Call your physician if you consistently detect irregularities in your pulse because that can indicate something more serious going wrong.